MuzahidurSaim/Ecommerce_Website_MuzahidurRahmanSaim/README.md

     - create a new function same as getProducts() with minor change with the query and if conditionn --> searchProducts()

 # part-22
 ## section-01
+    - more details of a product
+    - go to -> "functions/common_function.php" and change all the links for the page --> view more
+    - link the "product_details.php" file/page to this --> view more <-- button
+## section-02
+    - create a new file in the root directory --> product_details.php
+    - copy paste the entire code to it from --> index.php
+    - remove the "getProducts()" function from --> fetching products <-- section
+## section-03
+    - above the "fetching products" section create the layout for the --> view more <-- page
+    - we'll make it dynamic in the next part

+# part-23
+## section-01